 Certain electrical accessories may not be compatible with the accessory power outlet and could result in blown vehicle or adapter fuses.
 If you experience a problem, see your dealer/retailer for additional information on accessory power outlets.

-Notice: Adding any electrical equipment to your vehicle may damage it or keep other components from working as they should.
-The repairs would not be covered by your warranty.
+Notice: Adding any electrical equipment to the vehicle can damage it or keep other components from working as they should.
+The repairs would not be covered by the vehicle warranty.
 Do not use equipment exceeding maximum amperage rating of 20 amperes.
 Check with your dealer/retailer before adding electrical equipment.